SevinchRustam/IT-Job-Market-Analysis/README.md

 # IT-Job-Market-Analysis
-Scraped It jobs from hh.uz and itmarket.uz
+Scraped IT jobs from hh.uz and itmarket.uz and analyzed them and created dashboard.
+Here is the link to see it: https://white-mariele-25.tiiny.site/